Sales: Configuration: Settings

 Bpost: European shipping connector with similar functionality to FedEx, available in French, Dutch, and German.

-Easypost: This is an API based shipping connector that allows for global tracking across multiple shippers and end-to-end insurance options.
+Easypost: Is an API based shipping connector that allows for global tracking across multiple shippers and end-to-end insurance options.

 Invoicing Policy: Decide whether invoices are created from the ordered or delivered quantity of goods.
 If set to ordered quantities, the option to invoice will be available immediately after the order is confirmed.
 On Delivered, it will not be available until at least one item on the order has been delivered through a validated transfer.

 Automatic Invoice: Enabling this will generate invoices automatically when the online payment is confirmed.

 Down Payments: Allows you create a down payment invoice, leaving the remaining balance on the order to be invoiced and paid at a later date.

 Amazon Sync: Enabling this will allow you to import Amazon orders and sync deliveries.